hyrsh/homelab-rpi/mkdocs/docs/09_apps/lp_portainer.md

 ## Info

-[CloudNativePG (CNPG)](https://cloudnative-pg.io/documentation/1.27/) is a management tool with a web ui for Kubernetes clusters.
+[Portainer](https://docs.portainer.io/start/install-ce/server/kubernetes/baremetal) is a management tool with a web ui for Kubernetes clusters.

 It is integrated with Helm and also provides further features such as application updates via UI or a web-based kubectl shell.